Specification: BQN system-provided values

 •Exit Leave the top-level running program

 •Import loads another BQN script.
-The script is evaluated in its own isolated scope, and its result is either the result of the last line, or a module if it exports with at the top level.
-If it is a module, then it must be destructured immediately unless first-class namespaces are possible.
+The script is evaluated in its own isolated scope.
+Like a block, its result is either the result of the last line, or a namespace if it exports with at the top level.

 The right argument is a filename, which may be relative or absolute.
 Relative paths are taken relative to the source file where this instance of •Import was written.
 The left argument, if given, is the list of arguments that should be passed through to the file as •args.
 If no left argument is given then ⟨⟩ is used for •args.
 However, the behavior is different in this case.
 The same file will only be loaded once in a given BQN program by •Import calls with no left argument: the first such call saves the returned value, even if it is mutable, and subsequent calls return this saved value.
 To avoid this and reload the file, pass a left argument of ⟨⟩.